-Call 911.
-Even if it ends up not being a heart attack it is truly better to be safe than sorry.
-Getting the proper medical attention quickly for a heart attack victim is his or her best chance to live.

-Try to keep the person calm, and have him or her sit or lie down.
+- Call 911.
+Even if it ends up not being a heart attack, it is truly better to be safe than sorry.
+Getting the proper medical attention quickly for a heart attack victim is their best chance to live. - Try to keep the person calm, have him or her sit or lie down.

+Weekly Safety Meeting
-Have the person take an aspirin as long as he or she is not allergic and are conscious to do so.

-If the person stops breathing, you or someone else who is qualified should perform CPR.

-If you don't know CPR, the 911 operator can assist you until the EMS personnel arrive.
+- Have the person take an aspirin as long as he or she is not allergic and is conscious and able to do so. - If the person stops breathing, you or someone else who is qualified should perform CPR. - o If you don't know CPR, the 911 operator can assist you until EMS personnel arrive.